digitallyinduced/ihp/CONTRIBUTING.md

 git clone git@github.com:digitallyinduced/haskellframework.git IHP
 ```

 The best workflow is to use `ghci` to load your application together with the framework version in `IHP`.
-To make sure that the symlink is loaded run `make all` before that.:
+To make sure that the symlink is loaded run `make all`.
+Then:

 ```
 ghci
-:l Main
+$ghci> :l Main
 ```

 This will now load your application and all the haskell files in `IHP`.

-As we are not using the development tooling for the framework development process, we need to manually start the postgres by running `postgres -D build/db/state -k $PWD/build/db -c "listen_addresses="` in another terminal window.
+As we are not using the development tooling for the framework development process we need to manually start the postgres process by running `postgres -D build/db/state -k $PWD/build/db -c "listen_addresses="` in another terminal window.

-After postgres is started, you can now start the application with the local framework version by running:
+After postgres is started you can now start the application with the local framework version by running:

 ```
 main